japoveda10/webservice/README.md

 Welcome to this awesome web service!
 It was build using Node.js, Express.js, and InfluxDB.

+## Requirements

+You need to have Node.js on your computer.
+If you do not have it, you can install it [here](https://nodejs.org/es/).
+I recommend you to install the LTS version.

 ## Steps To Get Started

 Follow the next steps to get started: